-Over the years, the IMI has placed growing emphasis on learning, ensuring that individuals, independents and global businesses all play their part in future-proofing the sector.
-The IMI aims to ensure that the right skills are held at the right time and in many instances, ahead of time, particularly now when the sector is heading towards a huge transformation with petrol, diesel and hybrid vehicles becoming fewer and EV coming in.
+The IMI has placed growing emphasis on learning, ensuring that individuals, independent and global businesses all play their part in future-proofing the sector, ensuring that the right skills are held at the right time and in many instances, ahead of time, particularly now when the sector is heading towards a huge transformation with petrol, diesel and hybrid vehicles becoming fewer and, EV and Hydrogen coming in.

-With a growing focus on everything ADAS and EV, there is an increasing need to ensure technical specialists are skilled and up to date when it comes to maintenance and repair but, there is also a need for managers and leaders to be knowledgeable and confident to take their teams through significant change, as well as filling roles to ensure our infrastructure is established and ready to accommodate change.
+With a growing focus on everything ADAS, EV and Hydrogen there is an increasing need to ensure technical specialists are skilled and up-to-date when it comes to maintenance and repair but, there is also a need for managers and leaders to be knowledgeable and confident to take their teams through significant change, as well as filling roles to ensure the infrastructure is established and ready to accommodate change.

-For all of these things, we need people, and we are working hard to attract diversity and inclusion into the sector, to inspire people into a long lasting automotive career, and encourage people of all ages, genders and ability into a sector that does not discriminate.
+For all of these things, we need people and we are working hard to attract a more diverse and inclusive workforce in the sector.
+To inspire people into automotive - a sector that creates long lasting careers and is suitable for young, old, experienced and new and gender diverse - a sector that does not discriminate.